cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 Our OPRF construction is based on the VOPRF construction known as 2HashDH-NIZK given by {{JKK14}}; essentially without providing zero-knowledge proofs that verify that the output is correct.
-Our VOPRF construction (including the NIZK DLEQ proofs from {{dleq}}) is identical to the {{JKK14}} construction, except that we can perform multiple VOPRF evaluations in one go, whilst only constructing one NIZK proof object.
+Our VOPRF construction is identical to the {{JKK14}} construction, except that we can perform multiple VOPRF evaluations in one go, whilst only constructing one NIZK proof object.
 This is enabled using an established batching technique.

 Consequently the cryptographic security of our construction is based on the assumption that the One-More Gap DH is computationally difficult to